Horning

 Horning is an ancient village and parish in the English county of Norfolk.

-It covers an area of 11 km2 and had a population of 1,033 in the 2001 census.
+It covers an area of 11 km2 and had a population of approximately 1,100 in the 2021 census.
 Horning parish lies on the northern bank of the River Bure south of the River Thurne and is located in The Broads National Park.
 For the purposes of local government, it falls within the district of North Norfolk, although areas alongside the rivers and broads fall into the executive area of the Broads Authority.

 History

 The name Horning means the "folk who live on the high ground between the rivers".
-Its history dates back to 1020 when the manor was given by King Canute to the newly founded Abbey of St. Benet at Hulme.
+Its history dates back to 1020, when the manor was given by King Canute to the newly founded Abbey of St. Benet at Hulme.
 The Bishop of Norwich, as Abbot of St. Benets, is still Lord of the Manor.

-Horning Parish extends along the south bank of the River Bure to Thurne Mouth and includes the ruins of St Benet's Abbey & St. James Hospital.
-St. Benet's Abbey is a Grade I listed building, and dates back to the 9th Century.
+Horning Parish extends along the south bank of the River Bure to Thurne Mouth, and includes the ruins of St Benet's Abbey & St. James Hospital.
+St. Benet's Abbey is a Grade I listed building, and dates back to the 9th century.
 The importance of the Abbey as a medieval place of pilgrimage is reflected in the medieval finds of two papal seals, that would have secured documents from the Pope.
+It was also the site of the composition of the c.
+1290 Chronicle of John of Oxnead.

-The Church of St. Benedict lies half a mile east of the village and dates back to the 13th Century.
+The Church of St. Benedict lies half a mile east of the village, and dates back to the 13th century.

 Horning is situated on the River Bure (pronounced locally "Burr") between Wroxham and Ludham.
 A ferry plied across the river for more than 1,000 years.

-Horning has an entry in the Domesday Book, noted under the name 'Horningam'.
+Horning has an entry in the Domesday Book of 1086, noted under the name 'Horningam'.
 In 1086, Horning had 18 villagers, 11 'smallholders', 4 cattle, 10 pigs, 360 sheep and the taxable value was £4.

 Archaeologists have found ancient earthworks in Horning, which run alongside the River Bure, possibly dating to the early Saxon period.
 The earliest ancient monument is a Bronze Age ring ditch and possible burial pit.
 Neolithic and Bronze Age artefacts have also been found.